web-eid/web-eid-authtoken-validation-java/README.md

 ## Possible validation errors

 The `validate()` method of `AuthTokenValidator` returns the validated user certificate object if validation is successful or throws an exception if validation fails.
-All exceptions that can occur during validation derive from `TokenValidationException`, the list of available exceptions is available [here](src/main/java/org/webeid/security/exceptions/).
+All exceptions that can occur during validation derive from `AuthTokenException`, the list of available exceptions is available [here](src/main/java/org/webeid/security/exceptions/).
 Each exception file contains a documentation comment that describes under which conditions the exception is thrown.

 ## Stateful and stateless authentication